FrankJapheth/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line: Prints third line of iacta file
 7-file: Creates this file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) (Couldn't do it :))
 8-cwd_state: writes the contents of cwd to ls_cwd_content
+9-duplicate_last_line: appends the last line of iacta to itself